rse/jquery-markup/README.md

         });
     });

-Finally, render some markup into the DOM:
+Finally, render some markup into the DOM through the pre-compiled and stored markup templates:

     /*  render a "hello" container markup  */ var h = $("body").markup("hello");